 The magnetic properties of a metal have no relationship to the strength or weakness of that metal.
 Some ferromagnetic metals, such as steel, are among the strongest.
-Alternatively, other strong metals such as titanium are not ferromagnetic.
+Comparatively, other strong metals, such as titanium, are not ferromagnetic.

 There is also an entire category of magnets called “soft” magnets.
-These are often made with annealed iron or steel, which simply means that they have been physically or chemically altered to reduce their hardness.
-And many of the softest metals known to us such as lead, gold, and tin are not ferromagnetic.
+These are often made with annealed iron or steel, which has been physically or chemically altered to reduce their hardness.
+And many of the softest metals known to us, such as lead, gold, and tin, are not ferromagnetic.